SabrinaStoekly/lumina/README.md

 - Revised the search query to consider both plural and singular forms of search terms.
 - Implemented regular expressions to match whole words and filter search results more accurately.
 - Corrected the logic to trigger the "products not found" message appropriately.

+### Bug 2: Quantity Input in Product Details Page + Keep Shopping button

+#### Issue:
+The Keep Shopping button stopped functioning after adding items to the bag.
+Clicking the button did not redirect users as expected.

+#### Bug Details:
+Upon adding items to the bag, the functionality of the Keep Shopping button was affected.
+It failed to redirect users to the all products page after an item was added.

+#### Resolution Steps:
+1. Identified the conflict between the form action and the Keep Shopping button within the product_details.html file.
+2. Separated the form action for adding items to the bag from the Keep Shopping button to resolve the conflicting behavior.
+3. Modified the code to include a separate href link for the Keep Shopping button, redirecting users to the desired all products page while maintaining the functionality of the Add to Bag button.

+#### Code Changes:

+- Adjusted the structure within product_details.html by creating a separate href link for the Keep Shopping button to ensure independent functionality from the Add to Bag button.
+This change resolved the conflict and allowed the Keep Shopping button to redirect users correctly.

 ## Project Validation